svdpmukherjee/game-behavior-intervention-study/message-generation-framework/README.md

-# Human-in-the-Loop Message Generation Workflow
+# AI-driven Message Generation Workflow with Human-in-the-Loop

 A Streamlit application for generating, evaluating and refining psychological concept-based messages with human feedback through a Human-in-the-Loop approach.